yvanroh1-web/Predicting-property-sale-prices/README.md

 **Output:** `data/processed/dvf_processed.parquet`

-**Note:** This step is not included in CI/CD automation due to Git LFS monthly bandwidth limits for large CSV files.
+**Note:** This step is not included in CI/CD automation due to Git LFS monthly bandwidth limits for large CSV files.<br>
+Pipeline error: "This repository exceeded its LFS budget.
+The account responsible for the budget should increase it to restore access."

 ### Step 2: Feature Engineering
 ```bash